In the following we will highlight some key developments in the historical organisation of Athletics World Championships.

-The Athletics World Championships is organized by the International Association of Athletics Federations (IAAF).
+The Athletics World Championships is organized by World Athletics - what was earlier known as the International Association of Athletics Federations (IAAF).
 IAAF was founded on July 17 1912 in Stockholm, shortly after the closing ceremony of the Stockholm Olympic Games.
-Since its founding the IAAF has been the governing body world wide for the sport of athletics.
-The number of countries and territories affiliated to the IAAF has grown from 17 founding members in 1912 to more than 200 until now.
+Since its founding the IAAF/World Athletics has been the governing body world wide for the sport of athletics.
+The number of countries and territories affiliated to World Athletics has grown from 17 founding members in 1912 to more than 200 today.

 The Olympics as World Championships